js-sdsl/js-sdsl/README.md

 ## Usage

-Please see API documents or see `test.ts` to find usage.
+Please see API documents or see `src/test.ts` to find usage.

 ## Build by source code